zainabmelh/guide-articles/articles/JavaScript/subtract-one-number-from-another-with-javascript/index.md

 ---
-title: "Subtract One Number from Another with JavaScript"
+title: Subtract One Number From Another with javaScript
-parent: "javascript"
 ---
 We can also subtract one number from another.

 JavaScript uses use the - symbol for subtraction.